the-new-developers/tnd-website/website/src/events/2019-08-11-building-your-portfolio.md

 featured: true
 type: The New Developers
 date: 2019-09-25T17:30:00.000Z
-where: 'Mohawk College, Room TBD'
+where: 'Mohawk College Fennell Campus, Room TBD'
 link: thenewdevelopers.com
 ---
 Get started with Git and learn how to contribute to an open source project with Dat Nguyen.